manuc66/ImgTagFanOut/README.md

 ## License

-ImgTagFanOut is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the software freely.
+ImgTagFanOut is licensed under the [LGPL-3.0 license](LICENSE), allowing you to use, modify, and distribute the software freely.

 ---